MarcusZeal/mystara-isle-canon/content/05 - Campaign Logs/Session 3.md

 >
 > The key you hold in your hand pulses with a soft, steady glow, matching the light of the runes on the door.

-#### Potential Questions and Actions

-1. **How does the key fit into the door?**

-   - **Answer**: The key fits perfectly into the circular indent in the stone slab.
-As it slides into place, the runes on the door begin to glow brighter, reacting to the key's presence.

-2. **Is there any immediate danger or traps?**

-   - **Perception Check (DC 14)**:
-     - Success: You sense no immediate danger, but the ancient magic in the air suggests that the door is heavily warded.
-     - Failure: You do not notice any immediate threats, but the sense of ancient power remains palpable.

 3. **What do the runes on the door say?**

    - **Arcana Check (DC 15)**:
-     - Success: The runes spell out a protective incantation, designed to ward off intruders.
+     - **Success**: The runes spell out a protective incantation, designed to ward off intruders.
 They seem to react only to the key, ensuring only those who possess it can pass.
-     - Failure: The runes are indecipherable, but they glow in response to the key's presence.
+"Portal Room This Way."

 #### Resolution